TimelikeClosure/mboutique/README.md

 ## Overview

 This project was originally made to practice matching desktop and mobile design documents using HTML and CSS.
-It was later expanded to include PHP templating
+It was later expanded to include PHP templating and dynamic content loading.

 Link to [live version](http://mboutique.timhoristjr.com).